 The panels will sign an order under section 247(1) in a form approved by WCAT (see Appendix 9 as modified from time to time).
-A person served with an order compelling their attendance at a hearing is entitled to conduct money payable by the requesting party at the time of service (Supreme Court Rule 40(38)).
+A person served with an order compelling their attendance at a hearing is entitled to conduct money payable at the time of service (Supreme Court Civil Rule 12-5(35)).
 A witness is not obligated to attend if the conduct money is not paid.
-A person served with an order compelling the production of documents is entitled to payment of the reasonable costs of copying and delivering the documents, payable in advance by the requesting party.
+A person served with an order compelling the production of documents is entitled to payment of the reasonable costs of copying and delivering the documents, payable in advance.